 We have also been collaborating with Dr. Robyn Klingler-Vidra at King’s College London, engaging with students to encourage them to think about how the framework can be used to assess and improve policymaking with respect to promoting more inclusive forms of innovation.

-This blog is the result of our collaboration.
-Three students from the Political Economy of Entrepreneurship module that Dr. Klingler-Vidra leads at King’s College London have worked together to analyse a specific entrepreneurship promotion policy in France, assessing the ways in which it supports inclusive innovation and suggesting how it could be improved.
+This update is the result of our collaboration.
+Students from the Political Economy of Entrepreneurship module that Dr. Klingler-Vidra leads at King’s College London have worked together to analyse specific entrepreneurship promotion policies in different countries, assessing the ways in which they support inclusive innovation and suggesting how they could be improved.
 We hope this will inspire others to think about practical applications of the framework, to help develop and improve it further.

 The French Tech’s efforts to promote diversity in entrepreneurship are impressively inclusive, but would benefit from more funding and further analysis of the outcomes.

 In an effort to promote digital startups and job creation as well as fostering growth through innovation, the French government launched ‘La French Tech' in 2013.
 This broad movement aims to develop an entrepreneurial ecosystem, both in metropolitan France and internationally.
 It also serves as a showcase for the promotion of inclusive and diverse entrepreneurship.
 One of the main policies of this comprehensive ecosystem is the ‘French Tech Tremplin’, which is an incubator scheme that provides selected projects across France with training and financial support.
 Here, we’ll analyse the design of the policy, focus on its inclusive characteristics, and look at how it could be improved.